Drone Use at CSU

 - Email items #1-3 above as part of the Special Event Request form to Facilities Management.

-- A minimum $1M aviation liability Certificate of Insurance (COI) is required naming the following as an additional insured: “The State of Colorado, Colorado State University System Board of Governors, Colorado State University, officers, and employees are additional insureds in respect to general liability.
+- A minimum $1M Aviation Liability Certificate of Insurance (COI) is required naming Colorado State University as the certificate holder and naming the following as an additional insured: “The State of Colorado, Colorado State University System Board of Governors, Colorado State University, officers, and employees are all listed as additional insureds in respect to liability policies.”

 NOTE: Recreational or hobbyist use of UAS/UAV or model aircraft on or over University property, not for a University-sponsored academic, research or business purpose is not permitted.